 "We cultivated our ID database carefully and over a long period of time.
 Babies who died shortly after birth, before they were fully registered.
 Travelers who went missing abroad.
 Civilian contractors and PMCs who went MIA in war zones.
 And, most of all, Sarajevo."

 - The Fourth Protocol.
-The Head of the Illegals Directorate is fuming because men working for the General Secretary of the Soviet Union have stripped his top 'legends' (cover identities carefully assembled over many years) for an unknown project.
+The Head of the KGB Illegals Directorate is fuming because men working for the General Secretary of the Soviet Union have stripped his top 'legends' (cover identities carefully assembled over many years) for a top secret project.
 He brings up a previous incident when he was forced to hand over all the legends prepared for missions into Iran, so they could evacuate the Iranian Communist Party after the Iranian Revolution.
 It was All for Nothing as the Communist Party was still banned in Iran and now the KGB couldn't run any spy missions there without legends for their agents.
 The agent being sent into Britain is using the identity of a British citizen who actually died during the Rhodesian War.

 - In Sentou Yousei Yukikaze, the JAM have infiltrated the Faery Air Force with copies of FAF personnel, many of whom were pilots who were shot down and ejected, and thus spent several hours out of contact until they were picked up by SAR crews.